-The creative team will work with over 80 school children to devise, create, rehearse and perform an original opera on 25th and 26th October 2018.
+The creative team are working with over 80 school children to devise, create, rehearse and perform an original opera on 25th and 26th October 2018.
 The performances will held in The Arts Center at NYU Abu Dhabi’s flagship venue, The Red Theater.
-The devising will commence in June 2018 when the students will work with the creative team to craft and evolve the storyline, music and design.

 The project is in two parts – an initial devising period which was held in June, followed by rehearsals, staging and performance which are underway.